rundekugel/callSip.sh/README.md

 callSip.sh
 ==========

-call a sip phone via batch script
+call a voip phone
+this simple batch script uses sip, to let a voip phone ring